 Today, we’re featuring a video of my youngest son, Alex, making an Easy Blueberry Banana Yogurt Smoothie.
 Smoothies are one of the easiest ways to get my kids to eat a few servings of brain boosting fruit at breakfast, plus by adding some Greek yogurt into the smoothie, they get a little extra protein to give them a kickstart in the morning.

-Here are a few tips for using the Breville Hemisphere Mini Blender:
+Here are a few tips for making smoothies in a blender:

 - Add liquid items first (juice), then softer/less solid items (fresh fruit), and finally harder items (e.g., ice, frozen fruit)

 - Use cut-up pieces of fruit, not whole

 - When making frozen drinks, first blend all ingredients except for the ice, then add ice and continue blending until smooth